Prayer & Care

 Supplication: What do you want to ask God for?
 What do you need?
 Pray on behalf of yourself and others.

 In Matthew 6 Jesus teaches the most well-known prayer of all time.
 While the Lord’s Prayer unites us, Jesus also designed it as a template for prayer.
 The outline below uses the petitions of the Lord’s Prayer to guide us in personalizing it for ourselves.
 Create your prayer by answering the questions below.

 Person: Who is God to you?
 To whom do you pray?

 Program: Who is in control?
 What do you want your life and the world to be like?

 Pardon: What do you need forgiveness for and who do you need to offer forgiveness to?

 Protection: What do you need protection from?
 What temptations?
 What attacks?

 Praise: Thank God for who He is, especially in relationship to the prayers above.

 Free guidance focused on networking, resume writing, and interviewing.

-Meets every Monday morning at 10:00 am at Shepherd.
-Led by Vince Gutierrez.
+Meets at Shepherd, led by Vince Gutierrez.